By Samuel S.K. | Published | No Comments

-Are your baby chicks dying in large numbers?
+Are your young chicks dying in large numbers?
 In out latest post on poultry farming in Kenya , we will answer your major question on taking care of young chicks on your farm.
 You will get causes of why some chicks are dying and give you best tips on how to prevent it immediately.
 The solutions will also prepare you for the next brood to see you lose almost none.

 Losing baby chicks is identified as the worst challenge facing the poultry farmers in Kenya and Uganda.
 While it can be frustrating for beginners in the chicken keeping, the good news is that, It’s a preventable risk, in a cheap way.